 - A majority of projects cluster in the bottom left quadrant of the matrix, and a minority skew toward the upper right, where impactful innovation occurs.

-The imbalance between incremental improvements and breakthrough innovation can be expected.
+Expect an imbalance between incremental improvements and breakthrough innovation.
 Discounted cash flow analysis and other financial yardsticks for evaluating development projects are usually biased against the delayed payoffs and uncertainty inherent in massively innovative projects.
 Again from Day:

 “What’s more, minor projects tend to drain R&D budgets as companies struggle to keep up with customers’ and salespeople’s demands for a continuous flow of incrementally improved products.”

 The risk matrix provides a compelling and structured visual display to stimulate facilitated discussion.
 Professionally facilitate discussions and dialogue about the mix of projects and fit with strategy and risk tolerance.
-Next take a deeper dive that we cover in our next article, on Real-Win-Worth (R-W-W).
-R-W-W develops a closer look each project’s prospects and according to Day represents:
+Next take a deeper dive into what we cover in our next article, on Real-Win-Worth (R-W-W).
+R-W-W develops a closer look at each project’s prospects and according to Day represents:

 “ . . . a disciplined process that can be employed at multiple stages of product development to expose faulty assumptions, gaps in knowledge, and potential sources of risk, and to ensure that every avenue for improvement has been explored.”